RaquelPlaza/angular5-dojo/README.md

 </div>
 ```

 There are two key parts to take note of in this code, firstly the [routerLink]="['/my-plans']" binding.
-The routerLink binding essentially sets our a tags href parameter to http://localhost:4200/my-plans.
+The routerLink binding essentially sets our “a” tags href parameter to http://localhost:4200/my-plans.
 Therefore redirecting to it on a click.

 Secondly the router-outlet component <router-outlet></router-outlet>.
-When we click on the link the component will be loaded inside these brackets since were dealing with a Single Page Application.
+When we click on the link the component will be loaded inside these brackets since we’re dealing with a Single Page Application (SPA).

 ```
 <div id="page-container" class="container">